greijer/sql-docs/docs/relational-databases/indexes/enable-indexes-and-constraints.md

     |ALTER INDEX REBUILD.|The action fails.|The action succeeds.|
     |DROP INDEX.|The action succeeds.|The action succeeds.|
     |CREATE INDEX WITH DROP_EXISTING.|The action fails.|The action succeeds.|

+-   Rebuilding nonclustered indexes that had data_compression previous to disabling them will not be rebuild using the same compression options.
+Because disabling nonclustered indexes will clear compression settings metadata.

 ###  <a name="Security"></a> Security

 ####  <a name="Permissions"></a> Permissions